 “I passed on to you what was most important and what had also been passed on to me — that Christ died for our sins, just as the Scriptures said.
 He was buried, and he was raised from the dead on the third day, as the Scriptures said.”
-(1 Corinthians 15:3-4)
+(1Corinthians 15:3-4)

 Suppose I asked you to write your answer to this question: “What is the Gospel?”
 Imagine that I asked you to accompany your answer with Scripture verse references.
 How would you answer my question?

-As you search the Scriptures, you will discover the seventh eternal value: Easter is far more important than Christmas.
-When the Apostle John wrote his Gospel, he devoted approximately half his twenty-one chapters to the thirty-three years Jesus lived on earth and half his chapters to just the last week Jesus lived.
+As you search the Scriptures, you will discover this eternal value: Easter is far more important than Christmas.
+When the Apostle John wrote his Gospel, he devoted approximately half of his twenty-one chapters to the thirty-three years Jesus lived on earth and half his chapters to just the last week Jesus lived.
 Of the eighty-nine combined chapters of the four Gospels, four chapters cover the birth and first thirty years Jesus lived, while twenty-seven chapters cover the last week Jesus lived.
 Why is the last week of the life of Jesus so very important, and why is Easter far more important than Christmas?

 Easter is when Jesus died and rose again for our salvation.
 The cry of the church all over the world on Resurrection Sunday is:

 May you have a blessed Easter — Jesus Christ is risen, He is risen, indeed!!!